-This project is so easy, and pretty much no-sew unless you want to keep it forever (Because it’s no-sew it’s not suitable to be around small kids or pets that might chew on it.), but it’s great if you have an old stocking you want to use and not ruin too, and you want to do something with it other than keep it in a box packed away at the holidays.
+This DIY Christmas Pillow stocking project is so easy, and pretty much no-sew unless you want to keep it forever (Because it’s no-sew it’s not suitable to be around small kids or pets that might chew on it.).
+Since it’s a no-sew project, this is a great project if you have an old vintage stocking you want to use and not ruin, and you want to do something with it other than keep it in a box packed away at the holidays.
 I know a lot of us have old Christmas stockings that hold a lot of memories.
-There is a link to supplies at the end of the post.
+This is also a great upcycle for a thrift store stocking.

 Find the DIY stocking supplies here.

 To make this holiday pillow start by stuffing the inside of the stocking with fiber fill or poly-fill stuffing all of the way to the toe by hand.
 If your hand is on the larger sides, the easiest way to get the stuffing all of the way into the toe is to use the stick at comes with the fill or a dowel rod to push it all of the way to the end.
 Once the stocking is stuffed as full as you would like it, use a safety pin to pin the top together.
 If you want to make this more kid or pet friendly (so they can’t get to the stuffing.) you can hand sew by adding a straight stitch across the top of the stocking to make it more permanent.

 Once the top is pinned or stitched, you can then attach an embellishment to the one end of the top of the stocking.
 I pinned mine on, but you can also sew it.
 I added a tassel and beads (pom poms, buttons or jingle bells would be cute too!).
 You can also add other accents like fun pom pom trim or or other trims with hot glue by sewing long the stocking cuff.

 You could also do something similar to a holiday place mat and turn it into a sort of pillow or pillow cover.
 This makes a great gift too!